 Local governments and nonprofits have made it easy for consumers to recycle.
 Recycle or dispose of household goods like cell phones, cardboard boxes, batteries and rubber tires.
 However, these local recycling efforts are not scalable for big business.
 Cause Imagine what airlines have to do when an airliner retires.

-Many cargo and passenger airlines face this problem when they modernize their fleet.
+Many cargo and passenger airplanes face this problem when they modernize their fleet.
 Although storage is sometimes a solution, it can be pricey, too.

 Recycle That Plane